reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 The author of the original code has "lied" to React by saying that the Effect does not depend (`[]`) on any reactive values.
 This is why React did not re-synchronize the Effect after `canMove` has changed (and `handleMove` with it).
 Because React did not re-synchronize the Effect, the `handleMove` attached as a listener is the `handleMove` function created during the initial render.
 During the initial render, `canMove` was `true`, which is why `handleMove` from the initial render will forever see that value.

-**If you never suppress the linter, you will never see problems with stale values.**
+**If you suppress the linter, you will never see problems with stale values.**

 With `useEvent`, there is no need to "lie" to the linter, and the code works as you would expect: